tkf/PyBase.jl/docs/src/index.md

 julia> PyCall.PyObject(self::MyType) = PyBase.UFCS.wrap(self);
 ```

-Then Python users can use `MyType` as a Python object constructor by
-importing it `from julia.MyModule import MyType`.
-Here, for a
+Now `MyType` is usable from Python.
+Here, for a demonstration
-demonstration purpose, let's send it to Python namespace using
+purpose, let's send it to Python namespace using PyCall's `@py_str`
-PyCall's `@py_str` macro:
+macro:

 ```jldoctest ufcs-example
 julia> py"""